GitHawkApp/GitHawk/README.md

 ## Contributing

 We are always looking for contributions from **all skill levels**!
 A great way to get started is by helping [organize and/or squish bugs](https://github.com/GitHawkApp/GitHawk/issues?q=is%3Aissue+is%3Aopen+label%3Abug).
-If you're looking to ease your way into the project try out a [starter task](https://github.com/GitHawkApp/GitHawk/issues?q=is%3Aissue+is%3Aopen+label%3Astarter-task).
+If you're looking to ease your way into the project try out a [good first issue](https://github.com/GitHawkApp/GitHawk/issues?q=is%3Aissue+is%3Aopen+label%3A"good first issue").

 #### Highest Priority Needs: